 App Screenshots for Google Play

 In contrast to the Apple App Store, your screenshots published in Google Play will be merely available inside your app page (store listing).
-The screenshots will only be shown at the search page, if the user search specifically for that app.
+The screenshots will only be shown at the search results, if the user search specifically for that app.